OpenClaw Explodes in Popularity - What Security Teams Must Know

-January 2026 - Moltbot, Anthropic’s AI coding agent, has taken the developer world by storm.
-With over 26,000+ posts on X (formerly Twitter) discussing Moltbot security, it’s clear that AI agents have become a critical focus for security-conscious teams.
+January 2026 - OpenClaw (formerly known as Moltbot and Clawdbot) has taken the developer world by storm.
+With over 26,000+ posts on X (formerly Twitter) discussing OpenClaw security and 2 million+ visitors in a single week, it’s clear that AI agents have become a critical focus for security-conscious teams.

 The Numbers Don’t Lie

-The surge in Moltbot adoption has been unprecedented:
+The surge in OpenClaw adoption has been unprecedented:

-- 26K+ discussions on X about Moltbot security concerns
+- 26K+ discussions on X about OpenClaw security concerns

 - 3x increase in gateway deployments since Q4 2025